Black man's death in Mississippi: Lynching or suicide?

 The couple were going through a rough patch in their relationship, but they had a 3-month-old child together, and the 21-year-old Jones wanted to reconcile.

-They continued fighting when they got to the 19-year-old Rankin’s home, where a group of her family members was staying.
+They continued fighting when they arrived at the 19-year-old Rankin’s home, where a group of her family members was staying.
 At some point, Jones walked out, leaving Rankin inside.
 Not long afterward, Rankin’s stepfather was calling 911 to say Jones was dead.

 The Black man was found hanging from a tree in the yard of his white girlfriend’s home, 50 feet (15 meters) from the house and about 5 feet (1.5 meters) from the roadway.